GDGAAU/learnhub/docs/src/Lessons.md

 Each lesson on LearnHub consists of:

 - **Embedded Course Video** – The primary lesson content is a **YouTube video**, uploaded by the mentor on their channel and embedded directly into the lesson's page using an iframe.
-- **Supplementary PDFs** – Additional reading materials, worksheets, or guides to reinforce learning can be uploaded by the mentor
 - **Descriptive Texts** – A written summary, key takeaways, learning objectives, prerequisites and other important notes from the lesson.

-## Why Multi-Format Learning?

-- **Flexibility** – Learn at your own pace, whether you prefer watching, reading, or both.
-- **Better Retention** – Combining **visual, textual, and interactive** elements enhances understanding.
-- **Easy Access** – View the lesson **directly on LearnHub** without switching platforms.

 ## Optimized Video Experience